 Go beyond the basic fruit-and-veggie platter, and offer some creative options.
 Try things like fresh fruit kebabs, colorful layered fruit salads or sliced apples with caramel dip.
 And how about a roasted vegetable platter, a leafy green, wreath-shaped Caprese salad or a tree-shaped vegetable platter with a yogurt-based dip?
 For appetizers, opt for vegetable-based dips like black bean and veggie dip, hummus

 and whole wheat pita or spinach artichoke dip.

 Include sources of healthier fats like salmon, tuna, olive oil, nuts and seeds.
 Put out dishes of mixed nuts, pistachios, almonds or cashews.
-Or try serving an appetizer that centers on salmon or tuna (like the Buffalo Tuna Cakes recipe on page 11).
+Or try serving an appetizer that centers on salmon or tuna.
 In recipes choose olive or canola oil, and look for infused oils to flavor recipes.

 Avoid mindless eating at parties by moving away from the food spread and socializing with guests!
 If you are the hostess, check on the food periodically but otherwise spend your time talking, not eating.